Cape Verde

 Have a look at photos from our recent trip to the islands of Sal, Sao Vicente and Santo Antao

-Where we talk about our recent trip to Cape Verde and offer lots of inspiration for visiting these islands
+We talk about our recent trip to Cape Verde and offer lots of inspiration for visiting these islands, an archipelago over 300 miles off the west coast of Africa … Read More

 Frequently Asked Questions